 Sara Malec, Hood College, Frederick, MD.
 “I received my PhD from Georgia State University in 2013.
 After graduation, I was a teaching postdoctoral fellow at the University of the Pacific and a Project NExT fellow.
 Now I am an assistant professor at Hood College.
 My research is primarily in combinatorial commutative algebra, but I am also interested in the scholarship of teaching and learning.”

 Adriana Salerno, Bates College, Lewiston, ME, is past editor-in-chief of this blog.
 Adriana started this blog about being an early-career mathematician in 2011, and after receiving tenure she started the inclusion/exclusion blog.
 She is originally from Caracas, Venezuela, and received her PhD from the University of Texas at Austin in 2008.
 Her research interests are number theory and arithmetic geometry and she is also interested in communicating mathematics to the general public.
 In the summer of 2007, while working on her degree, Adriana was the AMS-AAAS Mass Media Fellow.
 She worked at Voice of America for ten weeks under the sponsorship of the AMS and filed several stories about mathematics.
-She earned tenure and is now an assistant professor of Mathematics at Bates College.
+She earned tenure and is now an associate professor of Mathematics at Bates College.